Read Time - 3 Minutes

 It's no secret that the tech industry has long been a male-dominated industry, but things are set to change.
 As we head into the next decade, schools, colleges and charity organisations have been placing more emphasis on creating opportunities for women looking to work within the STEM industries.

 And all this work hasn't gone in vain.
-Recent stats show that 74% of girls express a desire for a career in STEM fields, with 75% of girls having an interest in computer science.
+Statistics show that 74% of girls express a desire for a career in STEM fields, with 75% of girls having an interest in computer science.
 By the end of 2029, it's hypothesised that there will be a massive boom in the number of roles held by women within the tech world.
 Leading the way are these 3 female role models, currently dominating the tech world (in no particular order).

 1. Martha Lane Fox